Reform of the regulated tariff 2024

 This price will be more stable but not always more economical.

-This new calculation methodology does not necessarily imply a decrease or an increase in the bill, but it does imply a greater stability of the bill.
-Exceptional situations that have a direct impact on the price, such as those that have occurred in recent years, will not be directly reflected in the electricity bill.
-Downward energy price scenarios, such as those we are currently facing, will mean that the regulated tariff price will be higher.
-Upward scenarios will mean that the regulated tariff will be cheaper.
+This new calculation methodology does not necessarily imply a decrease or increase in the bill, but it does mean greater stability.
+Exceptional situations that have a direct impact on prices, such as those that have occurred in recent years, will not be directly reflected in electricity bills.
+Bearish energy price scenarios, such as the one we are currently experiencing, will mean that the regulated tariff price will be higher.
+Bullish scenarios will mean that the regulated electricity tariff will be cheaper.

 Who is eligible for the PVPC?